sagar-spkt/sagemaker-e2e-pipeline/docs/USAGE_GUIDELINE.md

 - **MetricForRegistrationThreshold**: Metric whose value is used to decide whether to register the model to registry or not.
 - **MinThesholdForRegisterMetric**: Minimum value for `MetricForRegistrationThreshold` the model should pass to be registered in the model registry.
 - **RegisterModelApprovalStatus**: Whether to automatically deploy the model to endpoint or not if it passes the `MetricForRegistrationThreshold` constraint.
+- **PreprocessingInstance**: AWS Instance name on which to run the preprocessing job.
+- **TrainingInstance**: AWS Instance name on which to run the tuning and training job.
+- **EvaluationInstance**: AWS Instance name on which to run the evaluation job.
 ![](images/image2.png)

 You can see the list of pipeline executions in the dashboard.
 You'll find information like the execution status, time taken, and many more.